adomiter/originVisualizations/README.md

 - Use the two buttons of the slider

 ## Main Highlights

 ## Limitations, Future Work, Conclusion

+Both Kepler.gl and RShiny have limitations.
+Kepler.gl handles large datasets well and allows for users to pick and choose how they wanted to display or modify the data.
+However, Kepler.gl is not intuitive.
+It comes with a learning curve making it hard for just anyone to interpret the maps right away.
+In contrast, RShiny's dashboard is easy to follow and allows the user to modify the data displayed in a more intuitive way.
+With this in mind, RShiny cannot handle data at the same scale as Kepler.gl.
+In the future, we would like to create one dashboard to hold all of the information provided today.
+Ideally, this dashboard would have a user interface similar to the RShiny app we created but with the backend capabilities of Kepler.gl.
+Both maps provide a great way to explore the data listed in regard to the real estate.
+Overall, we were able to successfully create the suite of visualizations for predictive analytics for Multifamily Real Estate.
+These visualizations leverage Kepler GL to allow for fast exploration of vast amounts of census data and R-Shiny Application that maps key multifamily variables.

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details